 Summer is a glorious time of year when families get together and enjoy each other’s company as they soak in the sun.
 While summer break seems like endless fun and making merry, some parents wait eagerly for school to resume so normalcy can return.
 If you are contemplating enrolling your little ones in a summer camp, here are ten fun summer camp activities for kids:

 A cabin in the woods presents the best opportunity to go on hiking trips and commune with nature.
 Pack hiking essentials such as boots, pants, jackets, and a backpack full of supplies like bottled water, allergy medication, and such.
+They can learn so much along the way if they can forage.
+For example, they can find herbal medicine for dry cough or other ailments.

 Encourage children to tell stories around a campfire then go round asking questions after that.
 Narration evokes creativity and boosts a child’s confidence, so they become better at public speaking.